-As indicated in Clause 4.10 of the Board Charter, the Board has adopted a Remuneration Policy to set the remuneration of its Group MD and Executive Directors.
+The Board has adopted a Director Remuneration Policy to set the remuneration of its Group MD and Executive Directors.
 The compensation system takes into account the performance of the Group MD and each Executive Director and the competitive environment in which the Group operates.